 HOW TO REGISTER FOR UIF

-There are various ways to register with the UIF (See chart below).
+There are various ways to register with the UIF.
+(See pg 859: Chart: Ways to register for UIF)

 It is the employer's responsibility to fill in and send the forms to register themselves and their employees.